 The summary section of the mobile app business plan is where you introduce the project to the investors.
 It should be clear and precise, mentions the relevant details, including how the idea came to you and how it solves the problem:

 The problem defines a difficulty within the society with no apparent solution or insufficient solutions.
-For the success of your project, identify and understand the gap in the supply and demand chain in the market.
+For your project's success, identify and understand the gap in the supply and demand chain in the market.
 The app startup business plan should highlight the following points:

 What troubles your target audience?